Maryland Mania

-Maryland Mania was a soccer club based in Baltimore Maryland that competed in the A-League for one year, in 1999.
-The Mania's original home was UMBC Stadium in Catonsville, but they club relocated to Anne Arundel Community College midway through the season.
+Maryland Mania was a soccer club based in Baltimore, Maryland that competed in the A-League for one year, in 1999.
+The Mania's original home was UMBC Stadium in Catonsville, but their club relocated to Anne Arundel Community College midway through the season.

 Year-by-year

 Coach

 Justin Fashanu was hired to coach the Mania, but fled the United States during the pre-season when he was accused of sexually assaulting an underage boy.
 He was replaced as coach by Darryl Gee who was replaced by Paul Kitson during the season.